SachQL/UberDataNYC/README.md

 ```

 **5. Our `TripDate` is currently stored as a string, so we will need to modify this column so it is in the correct format.**
-- Using the STR_TO_DATE fuction we can extract the date from our `TripDate`
+- Using the STR_TO_DATE function we can extract the date from our `TripDate`

   ```sql
         UPDATE combined_data